tractor/tractor-website/diffusion-processing.md

     tractor bedpost NumberOfFibres:2

 It is important to note that the number of fibres fitted is *a property of the session*, and so once set it cannot be changed without processing the data again.
 If you wish to try different values of this option on a single data set, you will need to duplicate the session hierarchy, since these would be considered two distinct preprocessing pipelines, producing two different data sets.

+TractoR v3.5.0 added support for [constrained spherical deconvolution](https://mrtrix.readthedocs.io/en/latest/constrained_spherical_deconvolution/constrained_spherical_deconvolution.html) via [MRtrix](https://www.mrtrix.org), which can be run as

+    tractor csd

+There is not yet support for using the output in tractography, but it can be used with MRtrix's own `tckgen` function.

 ## The status script